 - Topics Include: Cartesian plane, functions, fractions, equivalent fractions, and decimals.

-Level 3: Math Explorations (Grade Level: Rising 6th and 7th graders*)
+Math Quest Level 3: (Grade Level: Rising 6th and 7th graders*)

-- Topics include: introduction to geometry, graphs, measuring angels, triangles, straight lines, coordinate geometry, and applications with an emphasis on problem solving.
+- Topics include: introduction to geometry, graphs, measuring angles, triangles, straight lines, coordinate geometry, and applications with an emphasis on problem solving.

 - The drama activities from Levels I and Level II are gradually replaced by hands-on models that students build for each new mathematical idea.

-Level 4: Combinatorics (Grade Level: Rising 6th, 7th and 8th graders*)
+Math Quest Level 4: (Grade Level: Rising 6th, 7th and 8th graders*)

 - Topics include: basic concepts from discrete math, rule of sum, rule of product, counting trees, combinations, permutations, counting principles, and applications.